 This publication is for people who live in Washington state, have Social Security disability-based benefits, Medicare, SSI-related Medicaid or long term care services, or other disability based benefits and want to work.
 Publication #7408EN

 - You have Social Security disability-based benefits, Medicare, SSI-related Medicaid or long-term care services, or other disability-based benefits.

 Social Security and other programs have trained advisors to give expert advice on your benefits so you do not do something to put them at risk.

 The list attached is the last publicly available version of this list.
 For an updated list, contact Technical Assistance at the Washington Initiative for Supported Employment (WISE).
 Their website is www.gowise.org.

 Some programs are available only for specific groups.
 These are the program categories:

-*The Social Security Administration funds Community Work incentives Coordinators.
-You can use one of these specialists if there is no other category that describes you or is not as appropriate.
+*The Social Security Administration funds Community Work Incentives Coordinators.
+You can use one of them if there is no other category that describes you or is not as appropriate.